billvamva/AMLS-2021-Project/README.md

 2. svm classification: Multiclass classification using SVM with HOG and GLCM.
 3. cnn classification: a multilayer CNN with FCN classifiction.
 4. resnet classification: feature extraction using ResNet50 and classification using SVM.

+If the structure of the folder follows the one in the google drive all the files should be ready to run.
+The CNN also includes a load model function to save time.

+The packages required are

+- numpy
+- pandas
+- sklearn
+- skimage
+- pillow
+- tensorflow
+- pickle
+- os
+- matplotlib